 - The David and Shirley Hubers Asian Studies program is offers a major and minor in Asian Studies.
 Several courses in the major are taught in the history department.
 It is directed by Chinese language professor Larry Herzberg.

 - The Medieval Studies program offers an interdisciplinary minor and is directed by history professor Frans van Liere.

 - The Latin American studies minor will prepare you to live and work in Latino culture by offering a chance to discover truths about the history, culture, language, and contemporary realities of Latin America.

 - Gender studies will provide you with essential knowledge and skills for navigating gender concerns in the contemporary world.

 H. Henry Meeter Center for Calvin Studies

 - Calvin hosts the H. Henry Meeter Center, North America’s premier research collection devoted to the writings of John Calvin and early Calvinists.
 Scholars from around the world use this collection, which includes many rare books and other primary sources, for research.
 The director of the Meeter Center is history professor Karin Maag.

 The Mellema Program in Western American Studies

 - Covering the western U.S., Canada, and Mexico, the Mellema program hosts annual lectures; provides grants for research and course development in history, literature, religion, and geology; and purchases library materials, including significant microform collections of primary sources.
-Calvin College’s library holds the largest collection of Western American studies material in Michigan.
+Calvin University’s library holds the largest collection of Western American studies material in Michigan.
 The Mellema Program also sponsors cultural events.
 The Mellema program is directed by history professor William Katerberg.